2019 Debt Exclusion and Operating Override Overview

 The Arlington Select Board is committed to putting two Proposition 2 ½ ballot questions before the town on June 11, 2019.
 Yes votes will authorize property tax increases.

-Vote YES to Build a New Arlington High School With Aid From the State
+Vote YES to Rebuild Arlington High School With Aid From the State

 Arlington High School is at the heart of our town as a center of education and community life.
 However, the current facility has become an obstacle to teaching and learning.
 It does not support current instructional standards.
 Because of the building’s deficits, the New England Association of Schools and Colleges placed the school on warning for loss of accreditation.
 Classrooms are undersized, science labs are inadequate, and building systems, including heating and plumbing, are at the end of their expected service life.
 Additionally, Arlington’s high school population has increased 20% in the past ten years and the building is near capacity.
 Based on our current townwide enrollment in grades K-8, high school enrollment will increase another 23% by 2022.
 These numbers will continue to rise throughout the coming decade.
 Our current facility cannot accommodate our increasing high school population.